aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/comments/delete-a-comment-in-a-worksheet/_index.md

 For a complete list of status codes, refer to the **Error Responses** section above.

-The [OpenAPI Specification for DeleteWorksheetComment](https://apireference.aspose.cloud/cells/#/Worksheets/DeleteWorksheetComment) provides a machine‑readable description of this endpoint.
+The <a href="https://apireference.aspose.cloud/cells/#/Worksheets/DeleteWorksheetComment" target="_blank" rel="noopener noreferrer">OpenAPI Specification for DeleteWorksheetComment</a> provides a machine‑readable description of this endpoint.

 ## Cloud SDK Family

 Using an SDK can speed up development.
 An SDK handles low‑level details and lets you focus on your project tasks.
-Please check out the [GitHub repository for Aspose.Cells Cloud SDKs](https://github.com/aspose-cells-cloud) for a complete list.
+Please check out the <a href="https://github.com/aspose-cells-cloud" target="_blank" rel="noopener noreferrer">GitHub repository for Aspose.Cells Cloud SDKs</a> for a complete list.

 The following code examples demonstrate how to call Aspose.Cells web services using various SDKs: